Search here...

 Houses in Pantelleria

-Enjoy a hot spring
+Enjoy the hot springs

 There are a number of natural hot springs around the island, thanks to its volcanic past.
 We found one in Gadir, however the temperature was around 45 degrees Celsius and we weren’t brave enough to get in!
 We did overhear a woman who lives on the island who said she takes a bath in one every evening at around 6pm.